 As a family counselor, I spend a lot of time talking with parents about this.
 Though it’s easy to imagine that everyone else has this parenting gig figured out but us, the truth is, we’ve all entered that dark space where self-control disappears and our temper takes over.
 If we’re honest, we’ve all said or done things to our children that we wish we could take back.
 That’s part of being human.

-We can’t make our parenting mistakes disappear, so what can we do?
+We can’t make our parenting mistakes disappear, so how do we recover from them?

 First, we have to own the mistake.
 Though it is painful, look carefully at what happened.
 Ask yourself some questions: